Repository size

 Purge files from repository history

-It is not suitable for removing sensitive data like passwords or keys from your repository.
-Information about commits, including file content, is cached in the database, and remain visible even after they have been removed from the repository.
-To remove sensitive data, use the method described in Remove blobs.
+Information about commits, including file content, is cached in the database, and remains visible even after they have been removed from the repository.

 Clean up repository

-Use this method to remove internal Git references and unreferenced objects.
+Use this method to remove internal Git references and unreferenced objects from your repository.
+Do not use this method to remove sensitive data.
+Instead use Remove blobs.

 This process:

-• Runs git gc --prune=30.minutes.ago against the repository to remove unreferenced objects.
+• Runs git gc --prune=30.minutes.ago to remove unreferenced objects.

-• Unlinks any unused LFS objects attached to your project, freeing up storage space.
+• Unlinks unused LFS objects, freeing storage space.

 caution